metaplex-foundation/developer-hub/src/pages/umi/getting-started/index.md

 ## Umi Installation

-To use Umi to build applications, you'll need to install Umi and the external plugins you want to use.
-Alternatively, you can install the default bundle that includes a set of plugins that's suitable for most use cases.
+To use Umi you need to install Umi and all the external plugins you'll want to use.
+Alternatively, if you don't need a specific plugin, you can install the default bundle that includes a set of plugins that's suitable for most use cases.

-**Note**: for now the default bundle relies on web3.js for some of the interfaces so we have to install it as well.
+**Note**: since the default bundle relies on web3.js for some of the interfaces you'll need to install that package as well.

 ### Required Packages